-- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class. - Learning walks are carried out for each year group, each year.
+- The SEND department implements alternative therapies, including: Reading booster, Spellzone, Maths Club, Homework Club, Social Thinking, Girls Group, and 1-1 Math teaching. - The SEND department currently employs a SENCo and eight learning support assistants.
+We also use SEND funding to employ a part time speech and language therapist, a part time school counsellor, a private educational psychologist and learning mentor. - Specific resources and strategies will be used to support all children and young people with SEND to ensure they make maximum progress. - The school has a training plan for all staff to improve the teaching and learning of all children and young people, including those with SEND.
+This includes whole school training on SEND issues. - Whole teaching staff INSET takes place once a half term.
+Once a year a Teaching and Learning session focuses on SEND and resources are distributed by the SENCo. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class. - Learning walks are carried out for each year group, each year.
 Observers will look specifically at the use of differentiation and the way teachers adapt their lessons to each learner.
-A report is written by the Teaching and Learning lead Mrs Moran (Assistant Head) and sent to all staff advising on good practice and areas for development. - At senior leader level, information regarding teachers use of differentiation is recorded using a data input tool and is monitored. - Key Stage 3 Academic Progress data is analysed by the data lead Mr Hogan (Assistant Headteacher) three times a year and at Key Stage 4 and 5 five times a year.
+A report is written by the Teaching and Learning lead Ms Woulfe (Assistant Headteacher) and sent to all staff advising on good practice and areas for development. - At senior leader level, information regarding teachers use of differentiation is recorded using a data input tool and is monitored. - Key Stage 3 Academic Progress data is analysed by the data lead Mr Hogan (Associate Deputy Headteacher) three times a year and at Key Stage 4 and 5 three times a year.
 Data is compared between the progress of children and young people with SEND to those who do not have SEND, this enables teachers to plan effectively and monitor these learners carefully. - The building is accessible to children with physical disability via ramps.
 Parts of the ground floor, second floor and third floors are accessible via a lift in the Sixth form block.
 The school also has disabled toilet facilities and a disabled parking bay.